bahrus/xtal-sip/README.md

 But xtal-sip sees the benefits of loading content progressively, and the benefits of sharing common components via a shared CDN.

 \<xtal-sip\> also caters to developers who dream of the day when it is at least *possible* to develop applications with no build step, and no specialized web server.
 Saving a file should allow the browser to refresh with a minimum of fuss and no complex abstraction layers.
-Being able to use the browser's editors capabilities would also be a benefit of keeping things as simple as possible during development.
+Being able to use the browser's editor's capabilities would also be a benefit of keeping things as simple as possible during development.

-One of the drivers behind this component is the desire to avoid repeating ourselves.
-It seems even with the bare import specifier proposal, some degree of repeating will still be needed, if you want to not only specify import specifiers but also preload/prefetch/preconnect tags.
+Another driver behind this component is the desire to avoid repeating ourselves.
+It seems even with the bare import specifier proposal, some degree of repeating will still be needed, if we want to not only specify import specifiers but also preload/prefetch/preconnect tags.

 There is a clear pattern with web components, that the prefix of the name tends to come from the same vendor / author.
 Predicting the path to the JavaScript based only the name of the custom element, therefore, becomes almost formulaic.
-This provides opportunites to look for additional ways of eliminating redundancies and the download footprint (at the risk of increasing client-side processing).
+This provides opportunites to look for additional ways of eliminating redundancies and reducing the size of the download (at the risk of increasing client-side processing).

-This package contains a core web component, xtal-sip, that simply loads link preload tags on demand.
+This package contains a core web component, xtal-sip, that simply loads link preload / prefetch / * tags on demand.

 But it also has a supplementary file, xtal-sip-plus, that programatically (via JavaScript) auto generates multiple link preload tags based on wildcard rules, and that can also cater those link refererences based on the device type (ES6 supporting browser vs IE11, for example.)